-- Warning: This is a tough course - cutting-edge, PhD-level material - difficulty ranked 9/9 on average by past students - No required text book - very few (approachable) texts cover this advanced material - no large pools of sample problems exist to my knowledge - useful texts: - book by Glynn Winskel on reserve in UTD library - online text and several online manuals linked from webpage - Warning: Many online web resources devoted to this material are INCORRECT (e.g., certain Wikipedia pages).
-Do not depend on them. - What you'll get out of taking this course - excellent preparation for PhD APL qualifier exam - solid understanding of language design & semantics - modern issues in declarative vs. imperative languages - deep connections between abstract logic and programming
+- Warning: This is a tough course - cutting-edge, PhD-level material - difficulty ranked very high by past students - No required text book - very few (approachable) texts cover this advanced material - no large pools of sample problems exist to my knowledge - useful texts: - book by Glynn Winskel on reserve in UTD library - online text and several online manuals linked from webpage - Warning: Some online web resources devoted to this material are INCORRECT (e.g., certain Wikipedia pages).
+Rely only on authoritative sources. - What you'll get out of taking this course - excellent preparation for PhD APL qualifier exam - solid understanding of language design & semantics - modern issues in declarative vs. imperative languages - deep connections between abstract logic and programming